abbasabro/Django-Projects/README.md

 * **Image Processing:** Pillow (Python Imaging Library fork)
 * **File Storage:** Django's `ImageField` and media file handling.

+---

+## 📧 Email OTP Sending

+The "Email OTP Sending" project demonstrates how to implement a custom user model in Django and integrate email-based One-Time Password (OTP) authentication for user login.
+This project moves away from traditional username/password authentication by allowing users to log in using their phone number (acting as the primary identifier) and a dynamically generated OTP sent to their associated email.

+This project delves into:

+* **Custom User Model:** Implementing `AbstractUser` and a custom `UserManager` to define a user model with `phone_number` as the `USERNAME_FIELD`.
+* **Email Integration:** Sending emails using Django's built-in `send_mail` function, configured with an SMTP backend (e.g., Gmail).
+* **OTP Generation & Verification:** Generating random OTPs, storing them, and verifying them for user authentication.
+* **Secure Authentication Flow:** A basic, yet functional, OTP-based login process, with considerations for security (though production-grade systems would require more robust measures like rate limiting, expiry, etc.).

+### ✨ Features

+The Email OTP Sending project includes the following core functionalities:

+* **Phone Number Based Login:** Users initiate login by providing their registered phone number.
+* **OTP Generation:** A random 4-digit OTP is generated for the user.
+* **Email OTP Delivery:** The generated OTP is sent to the email address associated with the user's phone number.
+* **OTP Verification:** Users enter the received OTP to complete the login process.
+* **Dashboard Access:** Successful OTP verification grants access to a protected dashboard.
+* **Logout Functionality:** Securely logs the user out of their session.
+* **Custom User Model:** The application utilizes a custom user model where `phone_number` is the unique identifier, replacing the default `username`.

+### 🛠️ Technologies Used

+* **Backend:** Django (Python Web Framework), Django's Custom User Model, Django's Email Backend.
+* **Database:** PostgreSQL (using `psycopg2` for connectivity).
+* **Email Service:** Configured to use SMTP (e.g., Gmail's SMTP server).
+* **Frontend (HTML/CSS):** Basic HTML templates with Bootstrap for minimal styling.

+### ⚠️ Security Considerations (for production use)

+* **Email Credentials:** `EMAIL_HOST_USER` and `EMAIL_HOST_PASSWORD` are hardcoded in `settings.py`.
+For production, these **MUST** be loaded from environment variables (e.g., using `python-decouple` or `django-environ`) and never committed to version control.
+* **2-Factor Authentication (2FA) for Sender Email:** If your sender email (e.g., Gmail) has 2FA enabled, you'll need to generate an "App password" and use that instead of your regular email password.
+Instructions for this are noted in the project's `settings.py`.
+* **OTP Robustness:** For a production system, consider:
+    * OTP expiry (e.g., 5-10 minutes).
+    * Rate limiting for OTP requests to prevent abuse.
+    * More secure OTP generation (e.g., using Django's built-in `secrets` module or a dedicated OTP library).
+    * Handling invalid phone numbers or emails more gracefully.

 ### 🛣️ Future Plans